 The Right Stuff

-After a decade of teaching special needs, Mike Kersjes (John Corbett - Hunt for the I-5 Killer) feels like he has hit a brick wall, lacking motivation and frustrated by how others, including his colleagues, treat the kids he teaches with the help of Robyyn (Jessy Schram - Jane Doe: How to Fire Your Boss) and the support of his wife Darcy (Moira Kelly - Taken Back: Finding Haley).
-When following another less than successful field trip where one of the children in his class took a wad of pamphlets for the NASA space camp Mike decides that maybe space camp would be an interesting idea for his students despite Robyyn believing he is wasting his time even thinking about it as everyone will say no. Sick of listening to people saying his kid's can't do anything Mike sets about making it happen, not letting the constant negativity and obstacles prevent it from happening and dealing with those who would try to sabotage it after all his hard work.
+After a decade of teaching special needs, Mike Kersjes (John Corbett - November Christmas) feels like he has hit a brick wall, lacking motivation whilst frustrated by the attitudes of others towards the kids he teaches with the help of Robyyn (Jessy Schram - Jane Doe: How to Fire Your Boss) and the support of his wife Darcy (Moira Kelly - Taken Back: Finding Haley).
+When following another less than successful field trip, where one of the children in his class took a wad of pamphlets for the NASA space camp, Mike decides that maybe space camp would be an interesting idea for his students, even though Robyyn believes he is wasting his time even thinking about it as everyone will say no. Sick of listening to people saying his kid's can't do anything Mike sets about making it happen, not letting the constant negativity and obstacles prevent it from happening and dealing with those who would try to sabotage it after all his hard work.

-"A Smile as Big as the Moon" is the sort of movie which does what the title says, it gives you a smile as big as a moon when you watch it.
+"A Smile as Big as the Moon" is the sort of movie which does what the title says, it gives you a smile as big as the moon when you watch it.
 And the reason for that is this Hallmark Hall of Fame movie, which is based on a true story, works on various levels which combine to make it a charming, uplifting and an inspirational movie which once it is over you will have on your list of movies you have to watch again.